Laboratory for Hazard Aware Digitalisation and RObotics in Nuclear and other domains

-- Activities within the OECD Halden Reactor Project (two activities running, five activities planned from 2021 on)
+- Activities within the OECD NEA Halden Project

-- Industrial innovation projects supported by the Norwegian Research Council (RoboDecom, LiveDecom, MEDPROT)
+- Industrial innovation projects supported by the Norwegian Research Council (RoboDecom, MEDPROT)

-- Support projects supported by the Norwegian Ministry of Foreign Affairs mainly with Russia and Ukraine (several projects over many years)
+- Assistance projects supported by the Norwegian Ministry of Foreign Affairs mainly with Russia and Ukraine (several projects over many years)

-- H2020 EURATOM projects within large international consortia: 3 project on-going/initiating SHARE, PLEIADES, PREDIS, one project on waiting list
+- H2020 EURATOM projects within large international consortia: 3 projects on-going: SHARE, PLEIADES, PREDIS

 - The DigiDecom workshop and training series – annual events